 More than 60% of consumers who make in-store purchases say that they do so in order to have the product immediately.
 Play to the trend of instant gratification by driving offline action while users are online shopping; “Want it NOW?
 This item is in stock at a store X miles from you”.
 This alleviates the delay of instant gratification incurred by shipping times.

-3. Utilize Offline Channels to Drive Online Purchases
+3. Apply Offline Channels to Drive Online Purchases

 Conversely, marketers should use in-store advertising to drive online purchases.
 Capitalize on this opportunity to up-sell.
 For example, let’s say a consumer is standing in an aisle trying to select a pair of the uber-popular Stance Socks.
 The marketer could display a sign that reads, “Can’t find exactly what you’re looking for?
 Check out our website for many more great Stance collections”.
 This is an example of excellent customer service, paired with a self-serving up-sell opportunity.